morskyjezek/si676-2025-data/README.md

 # Learning Goals

-These activities were designed with the intents to:
+These activities were designed with the intent to:

 * Gain confidence in using a non-graphical computer interface (i.e., a text-based command interface to work with local files and those on a remote server);
 * Understand how to use web-based services to share metadata (i.e., APIs, OAI-PMH);